marmelab/react-admin/docs/AuthRBAC.md

 ## `<TabbedForm>`

-Alternative to react-admin's `<TabbedForm>` that adds RBAC control to the inputs and the delete button. `<TabbedForm.FormTab>` renders inputs based on permissions.
+Alternative to react-admin's `<TabbedForm>` that adds RBAC control  to the delete button (conditioned by the 'delete' action) and only renders a tab if the user has the right permissions.

 ```jsx
 import { Edit, TextInput } from 'react-admin';